Last updated on May 12, 2023

 The Digital Accessibility Program provides accessibility evaluation and consulting for university content or vendor products that are current contracts or are in a formal agreement with the University of Wisconsin–Madison.

-Making your digital resources accessible helps UW-Madison be a more inclusive, usable place for everyone.
-UW-Madison also follows a policy informed by federal law to provide technology and services that are accessible to all students, faculty and staff.
+Making your digital resources accessible helps UW–Madison be a more inclusive, usable place for everyone.
+UW–Madison also follows a policy informed by federal law to provide technology and services that are accessible to all students, faculty, and staff.
 Accessible digital resources are usable by people with disabilities and/or who use assistive technology.

 What to expect

 Once you submit a request, we will contact you to gather additional information, arrange access to content or systems, and understand your desired timeline.
+We will:

 How we test

 We use Section 508 of the Rehabilitation Act, Section 255 of the Communications Act and the American Web Content Accessibility Standards 2.0 (WCAG) to test for compliance with ADA and Section 504 of the Rehabilitation Act, including:

 - Automated and manual testing using a screen reader

 Have questions, feedback, or need additional Digital Accessibility consulting?